wxWidgets/wxWidgets/docs/doxygen/overviews/high_dpi.md

 - Size passed to wxBitmap constructors taking one, as well as the size returned by wxBitmap::GetWidth() and wxBitmap::GetHeight() is in physical pixels.
-You can use wxBitmap::CreateWithLogicalSize() and wxBitmap::GetLogicalWidth(), wxBitmap::GetLogicalHeight() and wxBitmap::GetLogicalSize() to use or get the size in logical pixels which must be used in any computations involving the sizes expressed in logical units.
+You can use wxBitmap::CreateWithDIPSize() and wxBitmap::GetDIPSize() or wxBitmap::GetLogicalSize() to use or get the size in DPI-independent or logical pixels (notably, the latter must be used in any computations involving the sizes expressed in logical units).
 - Similarly, the size returned by wxBitmapBundle::GetPreferredBitmapSizeFor() is in physical pixels, but wxBitmapBundle::GetPreferredLogicalSizeFor() can be used to retrieve the same value in logical units.